afzalf1/hangman/README.md

 ## 📁 Project Structure

 - `src/`: Source code implementing game logic
-- `words.txt`: Word list with difficulty categories
+- `words_list.txt`: Word list with difficulty categories
 - `uml_and_sequence_diagrams.pdf`: UML class structure of the system and sequence diagram of a function

 ## 🛠 Technologies